Arynelson/Arynelson/README.md

  Hi there👋

-I am an engineer transitioning into the world of **Back-End Development**, passionate about technology and constantly seeking new knowledge.
+I am an engineer transitioning into the world of **Development**, passionate about technology and constantly seeking new knowledge.
 ---

 ## 🌟 About Me